raphaelmenges/eyeGUI/README.md

 * FreeType 2.6.1: http://www.freetype.org/ (FreeType license chosen)
 * UTF8-CPP: https://github.com/nemtrif/utfcpp

-All dependencies are already included inside the folder "externals" and should be found by CMake.
+All dependencies are already included inside the folder _externals_ and should be found by CMake.
 They were updated at 23rd October 2015 in master branch.
 Keep the licenses in mind when you use this library in your project.
-The source code of this project itself in the folder "src" and the header "eyeGUI.h" is licensed under the MIT license.
-From my point, it seems you only have to "advertize" the FreeType Library by mentioning it in your documentation or program when using the compiled library.
+The source code of this project itself in the folder _src_ and the header _eyeGUI.h_ from _include_ is licensed under the MIT license.
+From my point, it seems you only have to advertize the FreeType Library by mentioning it in your documentation or program when using the compiled library.
 Errors and omissions excepted ;)

 ## Acknowledgments
 * Script to create license free OpenGL loader: https://bitbucket.org/alfonse/glloadgen/wiki